Ghani stresses need of meters to check water theft

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Sindh Local Government Minister Saeed Ghani highlighted the need to install meters at 156 water pumping stations of the Karachi Water and Sewerage Board (KWSB) to check water theft.
+KARACHI: Sindh Local Government Minister Saeed Ghani highlighted the need to install meters at 156 water pumping stations of the Karachi Water and Sewerage Board (KWSB) to check water theft.
 He said this while presiding over a KWSB meeting of the Board of Governors at the secretariat of the managing director KWSB on Monday.
 He expressed his deep concern over water theft in the city and stressed that concrete measures should be taken for equitable water distribution in the city.
-The minister said the KWSB meeting should be held at least once a month.

-Sindh Local Government Minister Saeed Ghani highlighted the need to install meters at 156 water pumping stations of the Karachi Water and Sewerage Board (KWSB) to check water theft.
+KARACHI: Sindh Local Government Minister Saeed Ghani highlighted the need to install meters at 156 water pumping stations of the Karachi Water and Sewerage Board (KWSB) to check water theft.
 He said this while presiding over a KWSB meeting of the Board of Governors at the secretariat of the managing director KWSB on Monday.
 He expressed his deep concern over water theft in the city and stressed that concrete measures should be taken for equitable water distribution in the city.
-The minister said the KWSB meeting should be held at least once a month.